Difficult Conversations With Your closest Friends

 To be clear, this article isn’t meant to be a comfort or an evaluator, rather it is meant to encourage you in some small way to have a conversation with those around you, whether you are the person feeling dire or a person who has noticed someone feeling.

 How uncomfortable is this, huh?
 Yeah, this sucks.
 I get it.
-Especially when you are feeling a way such as yourself, this is a miserable thing to have to indulge in because you likely do not want to admit that there is a problem, or worse, you are committed to your feelings and don’t want to be seen by yourself seeking a non-violent solution.
+Especially when you are feeling a way such as yourself, this is a miserable thing to have to indulge in because you likely do not want to admit that there is a problem, or worse, you are committed to your feelings and don’t want the shame of seeing yourself seek a non-violent solution.
+But there is no shame.
+You aren’t any weaker for it, nor the way you’re feeling any less serious

 Allow me to break the ice.
 As an adolescent and into adulthood, I didn’t believe I’d allow myself to live to be twenty five, but look at me now, defiantly and unabashedly twenty nine.
 I get it.
 There is always hope.